wensheng/JuicyRaspberryPie/doc/using-api-spigot.md

 reference: https://www.spigotmc.org/wiki/spigot-installation/

 ## JuicyRaspberryPie Plugin Installation
-1. Download juicyraspberrypie-1.14.4.jar from https://github.com/wensheng/JuicyRaspberryPie/releases
+1. Download juicyraspberrypie-1.18.1.jar from https://github.com/wensheng/JuicyRaspberryPie/releases
 2. Move the file to `plugins` folder, the folder is at the same place where Spigot.jar is.
 3. Start or reload Spigot.
 (To reload, just type `reload` in Spigot command window)
+4. When juicyraspberrypie.jar is loaded for the 1st time, a folder `JuicyRaspberryPie` will be created under plugins folder.
+   * Inside JuicyRaspberryPie, you need to modify the file `config.yml` to point pyexe to correct location where python.exe is actually located

 ## Using Python API Interactively
-In the plugins folder, a `JuicyRaspberryPie` folder is created.
-Open command window, navigate to JuicyRaspberryPie, then start python.
+Open command window(cmd or terminal), navigate to plugins/JuicyRaspberryPie folder, then start python.
 (Please note only Python3 is supported)
 Open Minecraft if you haven't already, choose "Multiplayer", then select the Spigot server.

 Navigate away from Minecraft.
 On Windows, press Alt-Tab, or Win-Tab.
 If you game menu is on whenever you navigate away from Minecraft, see [tips](#tips).